UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

 For the rest of us, I hope you can see the value in applying this concept to our systems and using it to help us navigate the chaos of life.
 Embrace impermanence.
 Embrace change.
 And remember that nothing is permanent - not even numbers.

-In future post we'll explore the theorem in more detail as well as look at some of the practical applications.
+In future posts we'll explore the theorem in more detail as well as look at some of the practical applications.